 Kirkwood offers five judging divisions.
-The first three align with the St. Louis Area Science Fair.
+The first four align with the Academy of Science St. Louis Science Fair.

 - Elementary: This is for grades K through 5.
 There are NO team projects this year due to Covid-19.
 Projects can be for an individual or for a classroom project.
 Classroom project is an option only for grades K through 4.
 A teacher must register the class project.

 - Secondary: This is for grades 6 through 12.
 Submissions can be made by individual students.
 Team projects are NOT an option this year.

 - Makers: This option showcases Engineering, Invention, and Models.
 Scoring rubrics follow the 2020 Missouri Learning Standards: Grade-Level Expectations AND Teach Engineering STEM curriculum for K through 12 Engineering Design Process template that emphasizes open-ended problem solving.

 For Maker Projects, we followed the Engineering Design Process.

 - Ask: Identify the need and constraint